MellonScholarlyCommunication/POrchestrator/README.md

 An Mellon orchestrator component in Prolog.

-Probably this can whole be written as an EYE plugin.
+Probably all this code could written as an EYE plugin...
 Keeping it simple for now.

 # Required